tuor4eg/react-native-code-test/README.md

 ![Main Screen Load](./screenshots/03_mainScreen_load.png)

-If app has loaded all of data, and user try to scroll down, standard Andriod's semicircle-shape indicator shows that no more people can be loaded.
+If the app has loaded all of data, and user try to scroll down, standard Andriod's semicircle-shape indicator shows that no more people can be loaded.

 ## Technology